Jerbear28-spec/AD-Azure-Deployment/README.md

 <img width="828" height="388" alt="c2" src="https://github.com/user-attachments/assets/4172bfe4-7dd0-437d-8ad4-b0b13ffe43e7" />
 </p>

 <p align="center">Change the Source IP address to "My IP Address".
-This will limit the RDP traffic to only allow the PC your using.
+This will limit the RDP traffic to only allow connections from the PC you're using.
 Be sure to click "Save" at the bottom to apply this new rule.
 Repeat this process for the other VM.</p>

 <p align="center">
 <img width="567" height="364" alt="c3" src="https://github.com/user-attachments/assets/10c37b19-2ae7-4e8c-973b-7c9b951a46d9" />